Triple1996/syllendar-sprint2/README.md

 11. Finally, push your app up to heroku with `git push heroku master`

 12. Navigate to your new heroku site
-  ## Make sure the url says https:// and you see a secured connection, otherwise list items may load in reverse

 # Individual Contribution
 Be able to log in, view calendar,and should be able to add events